gofireflyio/aiac/README.md

 access to relevant models (currently Amazon Titan and Anthropic Claude are supported by `aiac`).
 Refer to the [Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) for more information.

+For **Ollama**, you only need the URL to the local Ollama API server, including the /api path prefix.
+This defaults to http://localhost:11434/api.
+Ollama does not provide an authentication mechanism, but one may be in place in case of a proxy server being used.
+This scenario is not currently supported by `aiac`.

 ### Installation

 Via `brew`: